3 Days in Seville: First-Time Plan

 Morning

-Use day 3 for the version of Seville that gives the trip its second texture: Triana, the riverfront, or the Encarnacion and Las Setas side of the center.
+Use day 3 for the version of Seville that gives the trip its second texture: Triana, the riverfront, Encarnacion, and the Las Setas side of the center.
 This is where the city starts feeling less like a checklist and more like a place.

 Afternoon